-Growing, selling and buying food locally - rather than importing it from other parts of the world - is climate smart and beneficial for the local economy.
-RVA is part of starting up sustainable home gardens, and the target is 200 such gardens by 2021.
+Growing, selling and buying food locally - rather than importing it from other parts of the world - is climate smart and beneficial for health and the local economy.
+RVA is part of starting up home gardens with families across the island, and the target is 200 such gardens by 2021.

 The Pass-It-On sustainable model garden's knock-on effect in the community is enormous: many Vincentians continually ask if and when they will get help to build a home garden in their backyard, and the beneficiaries, along with other local farmers, have got together to create an organic farmers’ cooperative with the aim to establish an organic farmers’ market and hold broader community events.

 Watch our Youtube playlist on "How to make a Home Garden

 Meet the Home Gardeners!